Christmas Stollen (German Christmas Bread)

 • Preheat the oven to 350°F (180°C) towards the end of the second rise and bake for 30-35 minutes.
 Brush the warm stollen with melted butter and dust liberally with powdered sugar to cover.
 Leave to cool completely.

-• If you can, wrap the loaves tightly with plastic wrap and foil and leave them to mature for up to two weeks before sharing.
-Alternatively you can freeze for up to two months.
+• If you can, wrap the loaves tightly with plastic wrap and foil and leave them to mature for up to two weeks before sharing (see recipe notes).

 Calories: 2693kcal | Carbohydrates: 324g | Protein: 46g | Fat: 134g | Saturated Fat: 67g | Polyunsaturated Fat: 5g | Monounsaturated Fat: 27g | Trans Fat: 4g | Cholesterol: 272mg | Sodium: 911mg | Potassium: 1339mg | Fiber: 29g | Sugar: 145g | Vitamin A: 3345IU | Vitamin C: 36mg | Calcium: 463mg | Iron: 14mg